zoran-cuckovic/beautiful-jekyll/_posts/2018-07-03-numpy-loops.md

 #Analysis inside the window is finished
 output = calculate_something(temp_sum)
 ```
 Note that the pad width should be half the window size: `pad = window_size // 2` where // is integer division.
-Window frame size should always be in odd numbers, oherwise it won't be symetrically placed.
+Window frame size should always be in odd numbers, otherwise it won't be placed symetrically.

 ### Refinement: unpadded solution